 A Mondor's Cord is inflammation of a vein just under the skin of the breast or chest wall.

-It’s not just a breast augmentation thing, it’s normally quite rare but I’ve seen more than a few women notice it after their breast surgery.
+It’s not just a breast augmentation thing, it’s normally quite rare but I’ve seen more than a few women notice it after their breast augmentation.

 Also known as thrombophlebitis, this inflammation can affect any of the veins in the breast, but most commonly affects those on the outer side of the breast or under the nipple.
 And, they're most often associated with an incision site (which is why they're most common under the breast when you've had a crease incision).